 The Hack

 The last thing we want to share with you is a hack!
 It’s very successful.
-Think about it, when you’re posting something on YouTube, you’re teaching the algorithm.
+Think about it: when you’re posting something on YouTube, you’re teaching the algorithm.
 It’s like you are training it, right?
-So as people are searching for your content, the algorithm says, “This video has good watch time and receives likes and engagement.
+So, as people are searching for your content, the algorithm says, “This video has good watch time and receives likes and engagement.
 It’s all right.
 I should push this content up.”
 However, sometimes you publish your content at the wrong time.
-Maybe that time of the month, people were not really looking for that content.
+Maybe at that time of the month, people were not really looking for that content.
 Perhaps it didn’t do well because you have some subscribers, but it didn’t reach a lot of them.
-You can retrain the algorithm to push your content back up, and you can actually do this with ads.
+You can retrain the algorithm to push your content back up, and you can actually do this with ads

 Conclusion

 At the end of the day, it’s really about your content quality.
 Still, there are ways to hack the algorithm a little.
-If your content doesn’t work so well, you can retrain that algorithm to perform, granted that your content is good, and you actually have other sections covered.
-These are some of the things that YouTubers do when they upload videos to YouTube, to maximize and get these videos ranking number one.
+If your content doesn’t work so well, you can retrain that algorithm to perform, granted that your content is good and you actually have other sections covered.
+These are some of the things that YouTubers do when they upload videos to YouTube to maximize and get these videos ranked number one.
 It doesn’t mean every video is going to rank number one.
-You need to think about it like it is science; Trial and Experiment.
+You need to think about it like it is science: Trial and Experiment.